Skip to main contentScroll Top

 History of Osaka Castle

-Construction was completed in 1598, the same year that the instigator died, and the castle passed to his son.
-It was then the largest Japanese castle of the time, consisting of eight floors in total. (five based on a stone base, above ground, but hiding three underground floors).
-The castle is built to be the center of power of the shogunate of the family toyotomi.
+Construction was completed in 1598, the very year of the initiator's death, and the castle then passed to his son.
+At the time, it was the largest Japanese castle of its era, consisting of eight stories in total (five above ground, resting on a stone base, but concealing three underground levels).
+The castle was built to be the center of power for the Toyotomi family's shogunate.
 And as you might expect, Japan's tumultuous history has not spared the site.
-Destroyed by fire following the siege of Osaka in 1615, where the powerful family Tokugawa seizes power (starting the Tokugawa shogunate which would last more than 200 years), the castle and its keep were rebuilt from 1620.
+Destroyed by fire following the Siege of Osaka in 1615, when the powerful Tokugawa family seized power (beginning the Tokugawa shogunate, which would last for over 200 years), the castle and its keep were rebuilt starting in 1620.

 1024px-The_Siege_of_Osaka_Castle_1615_cropped